BlakeBabbProfessional/Resume/resume.typ

 - Developed improvements to the software of a precision fastening system where torque, total rotation and other attributes are evaluated, reported and stored; used in aerospace, automotive, power and agricultural industries
-- Committed new features and improvements for the fastening system
 - Contributed to Agile meetings with experienced electrical engineers
-- Fixed over a dozen bugs in C++ and Python code bases

-//*Auditorium Tech* – _Bend LaPine Schools_ #h(1fr) 2019
+*Auditorium Tech* – _Bend LaPine Schools_ #h(1fr) 2019
+- Set up and tested sound equipment for a large high school auditorium
-//- Maintained and diagnosed issues with actor microphones during theatrical performances
+- Maintained and diagnosed issues with actor microphones over dozens of theatrical performances

 == Personal Projects
 #l